 Whole Foods Market is the first national grocery chain to set a deadline for full GMO transparency.
 We’ve been collaborating with many of our suppliers for several years to source products without GMO ingredients.
 In 2009, we began putting our 365 Everyday Value™ line through Non-GMO Project™ verification and encouraged our grocery suppliers to do the same.

-We currently sell over 4,800 Non-GMO Project verified products from 250 brands, more than any other retailer in North America.
+We currently sell over 6,000 products represented by more than 500 brands that are sourced non-GMO, more than any other retailer in North America.
 We are expanding our efforts, working with suppliers in all categories as they transition to ingredients from non-GMO sources or clearly label products containing GMOs by the 2018 deadline.

 In the meantime, here are some tips on how to eat if you’re avoiding GMOs.